deployphp/docs/getting-started.md

 ```

 Now lets create some task which will run commands on a remote host.
 For that we must configure deployer.
-Your newly created `deploy.php` file should contain `host` declaration like this:
+Your newly created `deploy.php` file should contain a `host` declaration like this:

 ```php
 host('domain.com')